36 Classroom Rules for Student Success

 Each teacher uses their classroom rules differently, because each class is different.
 Some students might need structure and clearly defined boundaries, while others respond positively to more freedom.
 Encourage student buy-in, continuously communicate the rules and uphold them as necessary to find what works best for your classroom.

 Long days and large classes can make it difficult to respond to every need or problem equally.
-Do your best, and make sure that your students know that you want to see them succeed — that’s what matters the most.
+Do your best, and make sure that your students know that you want to see them succeed – that's what matters most.

 Create or log in to your free teacher account on Prodigy – a digital game-based learning platform for math that's easy to use for educators and students alike.
 Aligned with standards across the English-speaking world, it's used by millions of teachers and students.